-This is something that I offered for the first time over the summer of 2018 at the request of an herbal student who had met me as a guest teacher and wanted to go deeper in her study with my support.
+This is something that I offered for the first time over the summer of 2018 at the request of a previous student who wanted to go deeper in her study with my support.
 I really enjoyed teaching in this way and found that the one-on-one teaching experience offered several positive aspects that aren’t really possible in a group setting.
 One major advantage is that the student is able to request a focus on specific subjects.
 The student is also able to help design the format of our time together based on their learning style and, wonderfully, we can continually assess and reformat as interests and passions arise in the material, or as new ideas for information integration present themselves.
 The one-on-one approach allows for an experience that feels closer to an old world traditional passing-on of knowledge, is more of an equal partnership approach to learning as opposed to top-down, and honors the understanding that people learn best when their teacher follows their interests and stems from what they are truly yearning for and ready to learn.

 Because of the nature of this offering, it’s important that someone seeking this type of experience be self-motivated and clear on what they wish to gain from the experience.